joeyguerra/joeyguerra/pages/blog/2014/kindergarten.md

+---
+{
+    layout: './pages/layouts/post.html',
+    image: '',
+    title: 'How can we all keep the kindergarten spirit [at work]?',
+    excerpt: "I thought it would be interesting to post a version of Amber's article that changes the context from school to work.",
+    shouldPublish: true,
+    uri: '/blog/2014/kindergarten.html',
+    published: new Date('2014-02-15T16:43:08.111Z'),
+    tags: ['psycology']
+}
+---
 # How can we all keep the kindergarten spirit [at work]

 [Amber Teamann](https://twitter.com/8Amber8) wrote a post on her blog titled, [How can we all keep the kindergarten spirit?](http://technicallyteamann.com/how-can-we-all-keep-the-kindergarten-spirit/).
 I thought it would be interesting to post a version of Amber's article that changes the context from school to work.